FredHutch/SEACR/README.md

 # SEACR
 ## SEACR: *S*parse *E*nrichment *A*nalysis for *C*UT&*R*UN

 SEACR is intended to call peaks and enriched regions from sparse CUT&RUN or chromatin profiling data in which background is dominated by "zeroes" (i.e. regions with no read coverage).
-It requires R (https://www.r-project.org) and Bedtools (https://bedtools.readthedocs.io/en/latest/) to be available in your path, and it requires bedgraphs as input, which can be generated from fragment BAM or BED files using bedtools genomecov with the "-bg" flag.
+It requires R (https://www.r-project.org) and Bedtools (https://bedtools.readthedocs.io/en/latest/) to be available in your path, and it requires bedgraphs from paired-end sequencing as input, which can be generated from *read pair* BED files (i.e. BED coordinates reflecting the 5' and 3' termini of each read pair) using bedtools genomecov with the "-bg" flag, or alternatively from name-sorted paired-end BAM files as described in "Preparing input bedgraph files" below.

 A description of the method can be found in the following manuscript: